AndyObtiva/glimmer-dsl-specification/README.md

 end
 ```

 That states a few extra facts in addition to the last statement in the scenario denoting the final verification.

-Of course, if a verification does not complete, then the onus is on the software engineer to print out the right variables to fix (the included [puts_debuggerer](https://github.com/AndyObtiva/puts_debuggerer/) makes such a task much more convenient)
+Software engineers will not have to write awkward verification code they hate anymore (e.g. `assert` or `expect`) as even software verification code is written with basic Ruby.

 Note that this library is very new and experimental, so it might change course significantly.
 Also, despite the bold ambitious statements, there might be obvious blind spots that your feedback would help shine light upon to improve the library.
 As such, ideas and suggestions are greatly welcome.